susanmaharjan/susanmaharjan/README.md

 ## Hi, I am Su-sun,  👋
-- 🔭 I’m currently working on my Batchelors of Science in Computer Science with minor in System Management.
+- 💬LOOKING FOR JOB!!!
-- 🌱 I’m currently learning Big Data and Digital Forensics.
+- 🔭 Batchelors of Science in Computer Science with minor in System Management.
-- 💬 Ask me about my anything.
-I will always be there to help with anything I can.
+- 🌱 Working with Java and Big Data.
 - 😄 Pronouns: he/him
 - ⚡ My Quote: "Take an extra step every day to be a better person than you were yesterday."
-- 📝Resume in progress
+- 📝
 #### Connect through: <a href="https://www.linkedin.com/in/susan-maharjan-b63417161/">
   <img align="left" alt="guilyx's LinkdeIN" width="30px" src="https://image.flaticon.com/icons/svg/2111/2111465.svg" />
 </a>